-- overseeing the day to day operation of the policy; - coordinating the provision of students with SEND; - developing effective systems of communication to co-ordinate both internal and external provision; - working closely with teachers to encourage early identification of individual need within the mainstream setting; - managing the SEND support teams; - overseeing student's records; - liaising with parents; - making a contribution to in-service training days (INSET); - working in partnership with staff and parents/relevant external agencies to determine and record approaches, targets and strategies on individual pupils Personal Learning Plans; - promoting practice by communication through established structures within Academy e.g. inset, staff meetings, briefings and department meetings; - reviewing and maintaining the Academy's SEND register in line with current legislation and ensure that all teacher and support staff have access to current information; - formulating, reviewing and actioning a department development plan which contributes towards the Academy's development plan with regard to pupils with SEND; - informing parents/carers of pupils on the SEND register on a termly basis of their child's progress; - reviewing pupils' progress on a regular basis in line with the academy's assessment procedures and the SEND Code of Practice; - promoting relationships with Parents/Carers through regular planning and review meetings and fostering a spirit of partnership; and - liaising with other agencies to ensure a wide range of expertise to address all pupils' needs.
+- overseeing the day to day operation of the policy; - coordinating the provision of students with SEND; - developing effective systems of communication to co-ordinate both internal and external provision; - working closely with teachers to encourage early identification of individual need within the mainstream setting; - managing the SEND support teams; - overseeing student's records; - liaising with parent/carers; - making a contribution to in-service training days (INSET); - working in partnership with staff and parent/carers/relevant external agencies to determine and record approaches, targets and strategies on individual students Personal Learning Plans; - promoting practice by communication through established structures within Academy e.g. inset, staff meetings, briefings and department meetings;

+- reviewing and maintaining the Academy's SEND register in line with current legislation and ensure that all teacher and support staff have access to current information; - formulating, reviewing and actioning a department development plan which contributes towards the Academy's development plan with regard to students with SEND; - informing parent/carers of students on the SEND register on a termly basis of their child's progress; - reviewing students' progress on a regular basis in line with the academy's assessment procedures and the SEND Code of Practice; - promoting relationships with Parent/carers through regular planning and review meetings and fostering a spirit of partnership; and - liaising with other agencies to ensure a wide range of expertise to address all students' needs.